RH-SPRUCE-TEAM/djangotodos/README.md

 This is how to run the app within a Dev Space workspace.

 ### GitHub Access
-1. Generate a PAT for your GitHub Repo.
+1. Generate a personal access token (PAT) for your GitHub Repo.
 Make sure to give access to commit and clone the repo
 2. Navigate to `https://<openshift_dev_spaces_fqdn>/dashboard/#/user-preferences?tab=personal-access-tokens` and add the PAT

 ### Run/Debug App